Concordium/concordium.github.io/source/mainnet/net/guides/overview-baker-process.rst

 - :ref:`On Docker/Linux<baking-docker>`.

-For information about how to update your baker or stop baking, see :ref:`Change baker options in Mobile Wallet<update-baker-mw>`.
+For information about how to update your baker or stop baking, see :ref:`Change baker options<update-baker-mw>`.

 .. toctree::
    :hidden: